temporalio/tctl-kit/README.md

-# tctl-core
+# tctl-kit

-tctl-core contains a set of opinionated tooling for urfave/cli/v2 based CLIs
+tctl-kit contains a set of opinionated tooling for urfave/cli/v2 based CLIs

 ## Features:
 * pagination of data based on `less`, `more` and other pagers.
 Pager can be switched with $PAGER env variable.